radioglaciology/radarfilmstudio/docs/readme.md

 To install:

 ```
-sudo apt install postgresql-12 postgresql-contrib-12
+sudo apt install postgresql-14 postgresql-contrib-14
 ```

+It's best to match your local major version of Postgresql to what's running on the server.
+Check in the Heroku add-on settings and update 14 to a newer version as necessary.

-On newer versions of Ubuntu, PostgreSQL 12 may not still be available.
-As of writing, however, it's still supported and you can get it from the [official PostgreSQL repositories](https://www.postgresql.org/download/linux/ubuntu/).
+If you version you need is not still available in the default repository, it's likely still supported and available from the [official PostgreSQL repositories](https://www.postgresql.org/download/linux/ubuntu/).
 To check what versions you have running, you can use this command: `pg_lsclusters`

 It's also handy to have a tool to explore your local database setup.
 I like Adminer: